Autoferry/sensor_fusion_dataset/README.md

 # Maritime Sensor Fusion Benchmark Dataset
-This page contains the Autoferry sensor fusion benchmark dataset for multi-target tracking.
+This page contains the Autoferry sensor fusion benchmark dataset for multi-target tracking presented in [Heterogeneous multi-sensor tracking for an autonomous surface vehicle in a littoral environment](https://www.sciencedirect.com/science/article/pii/S0029801822005753).
+Please cite this publication if you use this dataset in your research.
 Get the datasets [here](https://github.com/Autoferry/sensor_fusion_dataset) or by following the *View on GitHub* link above.

 Detections from radar, lidar, EO and IR cameras are provided in an ownship-fixed NED frame as both json and mat files.
 Target ground truths are also included.
 We also aim to publish raw sensor/navigation data used to generate these files if and when any potential privacy concerns have been adressed.
 ## Data structure